Blog

 What is Dyshidrosis?

-Dyshidrosis, or otherwise known as Dyshidrotic eczema, is a chronic skin condition that appears as small, itchy blisters on the hands and feet, more common on the lateral sides of fingers and toes.
+Dyshidrosis, or otherwise known as Dyshidrotic eczema, is a chronic skin condition that appears as small, itchy blisters on the feet and hands, more common on the lateral sides of fingers and toes.
 It is common in young adults between the ages of 20 and 40 and is more frequent in women than men.
 Some cases resolve quickly, but others can persist for long periods.

 Causes of Dyshidrosis